storj/storj/docs/design/storage-node-windows-installer.md

 * Install [go-msi](https://github.com/mh-cbon/go-msi) on the build server.
 * Create a wix.json file like [this one](https://github.com/mh-cbon/go-msi/blob/master/wix.json)
 * Add a guid with `go-msi set-guid` to uniquely identify the process.
+* Ensure that binaries are signed before or during building the installer.
 * The wix.json should contain steps for:
   * adding Dashboard shortcut to the desktop
   * setting [service recovery properties](https://wixtoolset.org/documentation/manual/v3/xsd/util/serviceconfig.html)